‘Waste of time’: Community college transfers derail students

 “The pipeline from community college to a bachelor’s degree is a very leaky pipeline,” said Alexandra Logue, one of the researchers and a former provost at the CUNY system.
 The outcomes are worst among Black, Hispanic and low-income students, who are more likely to start at community colleges, she said.

 Korba thought she was taking the right classes at Columbia College, a community college in Sonora.
-She worked with a counselor and used an online catalog showing which courses were supposed to transfer to CSU schools.
+She worked with a counselor and used an online catalog that shows which courses were supposed to transfer to CSU schools.

 But when officials at Bakersfield reviewed the transcript, they said most of her classes wouldn’t count toward her major.

-University officials declined to comment on Korba’s case, but said a small number of transfer credits can fall into a “gray area” and require extra review.
-Dwayne Cantrell, Bakersfield’s chief enrollment officer, said credit loss is rare and many classes from California community colleges are accepted automatically.
+University officials declined to comment on Korba’s case, but they said a small number of transfer credits can fall into a “gray area” and require extra review.
+Dwayne Cantrell, Bakersfield’s chief enrollment officer, said credit loss is rare, and many classes from California community colleges automatically get accepted.

 “I worry how much more interested I’ll be in school than just focusing on getting money from a job,” she said.